metal3-io/cluster-api-provider-metal3/docs/e2e-test.md

 The e2e tests currently include three different sets:

-1. pivoting_based_feature_test
+1. Pivoting based feature tests
+1. Remediation based feature tests
-1. remediation_based_feature_test
+1. clusterctl upgrade tests
-1. upgrade_tests
+1. K8s upgrade tests
-1. live_iso_tests
+1. Live ISO test

+### Pivoting based feature tests

-`pivoting_based_feature_tests`: Because these tests run mainly in the target cluster, they are dependent on the pivoting test and need to run in the following order:
+Because these tests run mainly in the target cluster, they are dependent on the pivoting test and need to run in the following
+order:

 - Pivoting
 - Certificate rotation